stahta01/wxCode_components/trunk/wxCode/components/wxjson/ReadMe.txt

-       (r 1154) document the STL version of containers and iterators (see Test #14) (r 1157) modified bakefile output: only build the wxJSON library (r 1158) code cleanup: removed commented out code, unused symbols and macros.. use spaces for indentation and fix line-ending confusion
+       (r 1154) document the STL version of containers and iterators (see Test #14) (r 1157) modified bakefile output: only build the wxJSON library (r 1158) code cleanup: removed commented out code, unused symbols and macros..
+       (r 1159) use spaces for indentation and fix line-ending confusion